-Use the render options and advanced render options in premade materials to set how the material renders in your Spark AR effect.
+Use the render options and advanced render options in premade materials to set how the material renders in your Meta Spark effect.

 Render options and advanced render options can be edited in the Inspector, when a material is selected in the Assets panel.

 Back — Discard pieces of the mesh that are facing away from the viewer.
 Most effects use this mode to improve performance.

 Front — Discard pieces of the mesh that are facing the viewer.

 Sets the transparency of the material on an individual map level.

 Multiplies a color or texture against a grey-scale version of the video feed.
 Only availabe in the face paint material.